NixOS/rfcs/rfcs/0133-git-hashing.md

 ### Source distribution and archival

-IPFS also supports git hashing, and so we also provide a good way for people and institutions to "pin" the sources they need, especially if those sources include private ones SWH won't have.
+IPFS also supports git hashing, and so we also provide a good way for people and institutions to "pin" the sources they need, especially if those sources include private ones Software Heritage won't have.
-Finally, per [Obsidian's bridging work](https://github.com/obsidiansystems/go-ipfs-swh-plugin), we have a 3 way integration between IPFS, SWH, and Nix.
+Finally, per [this IPFS plugin](https://blog.obsidian.systems/software-heritage-bridge/), we can have a 3 way integration between IPFS, Software Heritage, and Nix.
+Data can be directly downloaded from Software Heritage via HTTPS, or indirectly via IPFS.

+This would hopefully supercede the direct Software Heritage store outlined above.
+This is because Software Heritage is primarily an archive, and we should be careful not to waste their limitted resources with copious egress bandwidth.
-Data can be directly downloaded from SWH via HTTPS, or indirectly via IPFS, which can act as a CDN to not put as much load on SWH's servers.
+IPFS can act as a CDN to not put as much load on Software Heritage's servers.

 ### Not just IPFS